AndersDeath/diary2/000-current.md

 # 25 December - Sunday - Yerevan - 87 day of immigration

 I woke up in time tiday I had a good rest.
 After that I went to the city center for a walk and had good lunch in Sarriso.
 Just after that went home and was working on the new video.
 I will probably finish with it during the week.
 I need to finish with the text and then record the video.
 I captured some material today, but it's not good, I think, but maybe I will cut it and make good stuff.
 Ksusha came back from Russia and I met her at the airport.
 We ahd a dinner and then went home.
+It's really better to be with her.